Creating Gender Knowledge Networks – Building Bridges to Society

 Prof. Dr. Gunda Werner (Faculty of Catholic Theology)

-Prof. Dr. Sandra Maß (Faculty of Historical Science)
+Prof. Dr. Sandra Maß (Faculty of Historical Sciences)

 Michaelina Trompeter (anti-discrimination agent of the RUB)